ppone/docs/accounting/intacct.md

 - Any modifications to invoices on Invoiced that originated from Intacct will not be posted to Intacct.

-- When importing bill to contacts instead of customers, the customer on Invoiced will use the information from the bill to contact instead of the Intacct customer.
-This means the name and details will match the bill to contact, and will result in multiple Invoiced customers for a single Intacct customer.
+- When using bill to contacts as the customer source instead of customers, the customer name and details on Invoiced will match the bill to contact.
+This will result in multiple Invoiced customers for a single Intacct customer if there is more than one bill to contact used for that customer.
 The customer number on Invoiced will be auto-generated and will not match the one on Intacct because there are multiple Invoiced customers that could have the same account number.

 - Partial refunds are not supported by the integration and must be reconciled manually.